jacobhal/visual-studio/README.md

 ### Tests not running
 This could depend on a few different things, one could be that the app.config contains dependentassemblies with multiple definitions.

+### [BadImageFormatException: Cannot load a reference assembly for execution.]
+This error can occur when you start a .NET application.
+The solution to this is often to remove bin/obj folders but can also be related to other things.

 ## General tips

 ### Upgrading .NET version